UtrechtUniversity/workshop-computational-reproducibility/exercises/documentation.md

 - How does the user call the main script(s) that should be executed?
 - And perhaps any other elements you are inspired to add (check out the examples!)

-_NB: We will have another chance to take a look at dependencies and prerequisites, but if you have opportunity add these here: please do!_
+_NB: We will have another chance to take a look at dependencies and prerequisites, but if you have opportunity to add these here: please do!_